What Makes a Kernel Fast#

 The Optimization Ladder#

 A large fp16 GEMM may be compute-bound in theory.
-That only means the HBM roof is not the main limit.
-It does not mean any implementation will reach the Tensor Core roof.
+That only means the HBM-level memory roof is not the main limit; it does not mean any implementation will reach the Tensor Core compute roof.
 Closing the gap requires the right instructions, layouts, staging, synchronization, and scheduling.
+The later GEMM chapters show this on B200 through a sequence of steps: each step keeps the same basic algorithm but changes how the tile is computed or scheduled.

-Once a GEMM is compute-bound and already uses Tensor Cores, the remaining gap usually comes from idle time.
+Once a GEMM is compute-bound and already uses Tensor Cores, the remaining gap usually comes from hardware idle time.

 A simple kernel might do this: